BenedictC/BCJSONReader/readme.md

 ## There are lots of other libraries for handling JSON, why not use one of them?
 Other JSON libraries tends to make simplifying assumptions about the JSON structures that they'll be faced with.
-These assumptions may be suitable for a specific JSON structure but not all.
+These assumptions may be suitable for a specific JSON structure but not for all.
 The promise of these libraries tend to break down when faced with JSON that does not conform to the assumptions.
 When these assumptions fail we're left in a worse position that if we hadn't used the library: first we must figure out how to breakout of the library and only then can we write the manual code that the library claimed to help use avoid.
 Other undesirable and common patterns in JSON